Select Page

 The fans hit around 2,177 RPM during testing.
 Not exactly what the specs promised, but close enough for real-world use.
 Here’s where things got interesting:

-- Extreme Load (300W): Most coolers tap out here, but the TRYX Panorama 360 held steady at 87°C. No thermal throttling (which only kicks in past 360W, anyway).
-Impressive, especially if you’re into overclocking or marathon streaming sessions.
+• Extreme Load (300W): The TRYX Panorama 360 held steady at 87°C. No thermal throttling (which only kicks in past 360W, anyway).
+Impressive, especially if you’re into overclocking or streaming sessions.

 Thermal Performance with Noise Pollution